ronb12/Kaden-Adelynn-Adventures/README.md

 ## 🎉 Credits

-Created with ❤️ for Kaden & Adelynn - the best gamers ever!
+Created with ❤️ for Kaden & Adelynn - the best adventurers ever!

 ---

 **🎮 Ready to play?
-Open `coin_catcher.html` and start your Fortnite-style adventure! 🚀**
+Open `coin_catcher.html` and start your adventure! 🚀**